angmorteyfelix/alx-low_level_programming/README.md

-This readme contains the instructions of the prject repository
+This is the project repository